 How is the application of the CSV model implemented?

-To carry out this work, we have organised a cross-disciplinary team with which we analyse the local environment in which the asset or project with which we are going to work is located and we identify the stakeholders.
+In order to carry out this work we organise a cross-disciplinary team with which we analyse the environment (local or general) where the asset or project with which we are going to work is located and identify the relevant stakeholders.